Scottrade vs Fidelity Investments: The Challenge

 Scottrade vs Fidelity: Results

-There were two ties, Fidelity came out ahead in three categories, and
+There were one tie, Fidelity came out ahead in four categories, and

 Review discount online brokerage firms comparison: Scottrade or Fidelity Investments?
 Differences between investment companies.
 Recommendation for stocks, options, ETFs, mutual funds, bonds investors.
 Fidelity versus Scottrade for beginner